 - period: traveling on off-peak dates or at least standard dates

 - Stay for 5, Pay for 4 (5th night free): staying for 5 consecutive nights

-So your 15 free nights are in Category 1 hotels, on off-peak dates and with 3 stays of 5 consecutive nights to absolutely maximize your 60,000 Points.
+So your 8 free nights are in Category 1 hotels, on standard or off-peak dates, and with 1 stay of 5 consecutive nights to absolutely maximize your 53,000 Points.

 Otherwise, you still get many free nights and it’s just as interesting so we’ll give you an introduction on how to maximize the Marriott Bonvoy program.

 How Marriott Points Work

 Marriott Hotels are grouped by category, from 1 to 8.
 The price of a night depends on the category, but also starting September 14th 2019, Marriott will launch Off-Peak and Peak dates.
 That means the amount of points required nightly for a given hotel category will be one of 3 options: standard, peak or off-peak.

 How it works: a free night (completely free, no taxes to pay unlike with airline miles) in a Category 1 Hotel will cost you only 7,500 Points, and starting in 2019 it can go down to 5,000 Points for off-peak dates… or up to 10,000 Points for peak dates.